googleapis/nodejs-dialogflow/samples/README.md

 ### Sample agent

-The [Sample Agent](./SampleAgent.zip) zip file shows how to configure an agent for a pizza ordering and delivery service.
-The sample agent is equivalent to the agent created by the `setup-agent` command of the [resources](#resources) sample.
+The [Sample Agent](./SampleAgent.zip) zip file shows how to configure an agent for a room booking service.

 To use the sample agent, go to the [Export and Import][export_and_import] tab of the agent settings page.
 Click "Restore from zip" and upload the zip file.